ZeusWPI/zeus.ugent.be/content/blog/21-22/fixing_rtp_pulseaudio_freebsd.md

 is not returning the size of the next packet.
 This code did work on Linux, so there must be some differences in the ioctl on Linux and FreeBSD; and indeed:

-- On Linux, the `FIONREAD` ioctl returns the size of the next datagram in the queue
+- On Linux, the `FIONREAD` ioctl returns the size of the next datagram in the queue.
 - On FreeBSD (and other BSDs as well), it returns the size of the entire output buffer:
   this count also includes the internal metadata and can include multiple datagrams.